 Remember we don’t expect you to be a therapist.
 If your child seems overwhelmed by their distress, it can help to seek support.
 Contact your GP if you are worried about your child’s reactions or feel you could do with professional help.

-This week we learned about how you can create a space where your child feels comfortable to talk about their experience or their feelings.
+In this section we learned about how you can create a space where your child feels comfortable to talk about their experience or their feelings.
 Giving them the opportunity to talk to you is important in helping them - and yourself - to process what has happened and your lives after the event.

 Some key things to remember when approaching conversations with your child include: